krzysk1/wilga/README.md

 PZL-104 Wilga (Golden Oriole) is a Polish designed and built short-takeoff-and-landing (STOL) Civil Aviation utility aircraft manufactured by PZL "Warszawa-Okęcie".
 The Wilga has evolved through many ever-improving versions during its continuous production run from 1962 to 2006, when the European Aeronautic Defence and Space Company (EADS) announced on their website that they decided to stop the production of this aircraft.

 This is free add-on for Aerofly FS4 created by Krzysztof Kaniewski with the Aerofly FS4 SDK.
 Original 3D model created by Robert Pearsons.
+Thanks to him Thanks also to jayeye2011 for tests and remarks

  Some features may not work as intended and this aircraft could crash your AeroflyF S4.
  Use it at your own risk!